-On the Security tab, a Security Officer can also add Security Officers to the current group and assign them rights to the group.
+On the Security tab, a Security Officer can also add Security Officers to the current group and assign them rights to the group (see Chapter 3.11.3 "Granting the Security Officer permissions to process the groups" on page 99).
 The prerequisite for this action is that the Security Officer who wants to add another Security Officer has the Change ACL permission.